schildwaechter/schildcafe.coffeepot/Readme.md

 > Implement a REST API for a coffee machine as outlined in the Design.md.
 > The application should be packaged with a Dockerfile to run as a container in a Kubernetes cluster.
 > Provide OpenAPI specs.

+## Issue

+The first iteration used `jobId` instead of the required `jobID`, this was fixed with the prompt

+> The design said to use URL parameter jobID but you expect jobId

 ## Running locally